EpicBart02/BST-Hash-Project/README.md

 ## Sedra
 What took me a long time was understanding how to count the hash value for a string, I think there aren’t enough information in the lectures and slides about the ord function and ASCII.
 Therefore, the thing I would have done differently is asking from the beginning about the hash value function during the laboratory so this will not take as long time as it did.
 In this project I’ve learned about the different algorithm techniques.
 Also, the definition about words based on this theme such as rehash, O-notation, hash value, etc. In addition to that I’ve learned how use to Python classes.
+* Estimate hours spend each week (on average)
+Also around 3 hours per day.

  - What lessons have you learned?
 What should you have done differently if you now were facing a similar project.